Computer mice

 a light off your desk (in an optical mouse).

-How a ball computer mouse works
+Inside a ball-style computer mouse

 How does a mouse like this actually work?
 As you move it across your desk, the ball